Vasudhaiva Kutumbakam: The world is one family

 Garuda Purana I.55.17 “The people in the West are Strirajyas (governed by women) Saindhavas, Mlecchas, Atheists, Yavanas, Mathuras and Naisadhas.”
 Tr.
 Board of Scholars, edited by J.L.
 Shastri

-Now imagine if this had been said while scriptures were composed.
-Muslims would have been depicted as monsters with fiery looks, evil etc.
+Now imagine if such scriptures had been composed in a period when Muslims were present.
+They would almost certainly have been depicted as monsters with fiery appearances and evil traits.

 Swami Dayanand Saraswati wrote,

-If people living outside Aryavarta were called Dasyus, and people living in north-east and north-west were called Rakshasa (Demons) then where have they disappeared?
-Why don’t archaeologists find their fossils?
-Swami Dayanand has the answer for this he wrote,
+If people living outside Aryavarta were labelled as Dasyus, and those inhabiting the north-east and north-west were described as Rakshasas (demons), then where have these people disappeared to?
+Why do archaeologists not find their fossils or physical remains?
+Swami Dayanand Saraswati offers an answer to this question.
+He wrote,

 “You can still see that the description of Raakshasas given therein tallies with the ugly appearance of the negroes of today.”
 Satyarth Prakash, by Dayanand Saraswati, Ch 8, page 266, Tr.
 Chrinajiva Bhardwaja

-A fifteenth century Hindu scholar Chaitanya Mahaprabhu uses the term Maleccha to refer to Muslims.
-Historians also writes,
+Similarly, the fifteenth-century Hindu scholar Chaitanya Mahaprabhu uses the term Maleccha to refer explicitly to Muslims.
+Historians have also noted this usage, indicating that such labels were routinely applied to real human communities rather than to mythical beings.

 “In classical works the natives of the west were called Mlechchhas- Encyclopedia of Religion and Ethics, Part 18 By James Hastings, p.581